ryguy2k4/speedruncompanion/README.md

 Before we go any further, this is designed for Windows and I have no plans of supporting any other OS.
 Also at the moment I have only made it for the 1.16.1 category but I hope to support all 3 main RSG categories eventually, and maybe even AA.

 Speedrun Companion is a lot more than your average reset macro.
 It is an over-the-top automation tool for your speedrunning sessions because I know you are very lazy and it is hard to push a lot of buttons :D. Speedrun Companion can open all apps relevant to your speedrunning session, close them when you are done, clear your saves folder, it has customizable practice routines, macros for RSG, SSG, FSG, and bastion practice.
-I am quite proud of the efficient FSG reset macro that uses the locally run FSG generator.To give you a better understanding of what this program is capale of, check out this demo video.
+I am quite proud of the efficient FSG reset macro that uses the locally run FSG generator.
+To give you a better understanding of what this program is capable of, check out this [demo video](https://www.youtube.com/watch?v=f-1cHzKHYbA).

 If you have any questions, comments, or concerns, DM me at ryguy2k4#9371